MicrosoftDocs/MIMDocs/MIMDocs/Understand/microsoft-identity-manager-2016.md

 ---
 # required metadata

-title: Microsoft Identity Manager 2016 | Microsoft Identity Manager
+title: Microsoft Identity Manager 2016 | Microsoft Docs
 description: Understand how MIM 2016 works to create a safer, more convenient identity management experience in the cloud and on-premises.
 keywords:
 author: kgremban